fbpx

 • More education, including courses in Early Childhood Education, Newborn Care Specialist certifications, and/or an AA or BA degree.
 All career nannies should also have a strong understanding of early childhood development.

-• Career nannies in the Denver area typically make $33-$40+ per hour (gross)
+• Career nannies typically make $32-$37+ per hour (gross)

 Additional Considerations When Hiring a Nanny